-Impairment or reversal of impairment on financial assets not measured at fair value through profit or loss / simple average of two year ends of volume of gross Loans to customers (LTC) (incl.
+Risk costs / simple average of two concerning period ends of volume of gross Loans to customers (LTC) (incl.
 Trade and other receivables and Finance Lease Receivables)

 Risk cost ratio assesses loss over a period related to credit risk as a percentage of an average gross loan volume.